Dvarkian/metricify/README.md

 **Step 2 - Install Python**:

 Download and install the latest version of python from [python.org](https://www.python.org/).
-Make sure you click the optionns to install all the extras as well, especially IDLE and pip.
+Make sure you click the options to install all the extras as well, especially IDLE and pip.

 **Step 3 - Download Metricify**: